kolecreates/kole/jsolite/README.md

 // sort. sorts the array in place, just like a vanilla array. const byTimeSpent = todos.sort((a, b)=> a.timeSpent - b.timeSpent)

-// convert a bundb array to a js array const jsTodos = todos.$toJsArray()
+// convert a jsolite array to a js array const jsTodos = todos.$toJsArray()
 ```